How to use OpenSSH

 Setting up key-based authentication will make login easier and boost server security in general.

-An encrypted SSH connection between a client and server system is possible with the help of SSH tunneling or SSH port forwarding.
+An encrypted SSH connection between a client and server system is possible with the help of tunneling or port forwarding.

 SSH port forwarding comes in three different varieties: